PyCQA/redbaron/docs/other.rst

 .index_on_parent_raw
 --------------------

-Same than :ref:`index_on_parent` except that it always return the unproxified whether the node is stored in a proxy list or not.
+Same as :ref:`index_on_parent` except that it always return the unproxified whether the node is stored in a proxy list or not.

 .. ipython:: python